O-Bots/tictactoetypescript/README.md

 *Still not happy with the style*

 ## To-Do
--Finish cpu logic for responding to non-optimal moves
+- Finish cpu logic for responding to non-optimal moves
 ---

 ## Features